aditya-lawankar/Library-Management-Software/README.md

 2. Edit book list.
 3. View requested books.

-Data is written and read from either csv or txt files.
+Data is written to and read from either csv or txt files.

 ## Installation